Reviews

 Cavendish pianos join the top ten products made in Britain.

-From RH Nuttall Limited, 22nd September 2014.
+From RH Nuttall Limited.

 Cavendish Pianos has made the top ten list of British-made products that are successful all around the world, compiled by RH Nuttall, manufacturers of parts for Bentley and Nissan cars.
 Cavendish pianos and the Aston Martin are obvious choices, but some of the others are a bit more of a surprise...